brianmiller/nomovementpenalty/README.md

 ## Changelog

+- 1.0.4 Updated to support Ashlands release.
+Note: this version will not work on versions prior to 0.218.9.
 - 1.0.3 Added a config file to toggle the mod entirely or toggle individual slots for inclusion.
 E.g., do not apply "NoMovementPenalty" to right-item and/or left-item, etc...
 - 1.0.2 Changed up the evaluations and calculations to display current movement penalties/buffs in the tool-tip.
 - 1.0.1 Considers each equipment item independently allowing for positive integers (speed buffs/enchantments/epic loot/potions, etc...)